-1. Connect fuel joints securely after loosing the air vent screw on the fuel tank cap (2 or 3 turns).

-2. Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it becomes firm .
+- 1. Loosen the air vent screw on the fuel tank cap, 2 or 3 turns. - 2.
+Connect fuel joints securely and squeeze the primer pump with the outlet end up until you feel it become firm (if equipped the fuel joint).

-3. Place the gear shift lever in neutral.
+- 3. Place the gear shift lever in neutral.

+- WARNING:

+- The engine must be started in neutral otherwise damage to the starter can occur.